dmitriy-serdyuk/carat/README.md

 # carat

 A library for numerical and scientific computation.
+(Work in progress)

 ## Installation